-20. Determine City and Peer Ranks:
+4. Determine City and Peer Leaders:

 - a.
-For each domain, calculate a city-wide rank for each school. - i.
-The school with the highest value of domain percent of points earned in the domain should receive the #1 rank. - ii.
-Schools with the same score should receive the same rank. - b.
 For overall scores, calculate a city-wide rank for each school. - i.
 The school with the highest value of overall percent of points earned in the domain should receive the #1 rank. - ii.
-Schools with the same score should receive the same rank. - c.
-For each domain, calculate a peer group rank for each school. - i.
-The school with the highest value of domain percent of points earned in the domain within the peer group should receive the #1 rank. - ii.
-Schools with the same score should receive the same rank. - d.
-For overall scores, calculate a peer group rank for each school.
+Schools with the same score should receive the same rank. - b.
+For overall scores, calculate a peer group rank for each school. - i.
+The school with the highest value for overall percent of points earned in the domain within the peer group should receive the #1 rank. - ii.
+Schools with the same score should receive the same rank.